-The Company has in place a 10% "rolling" Restricted Share Unit Plan which was approved for adoption by the shareholders of the Company at the Company's September 16, 2021 annual general meeting (the "RSU Plan") A copy of the RSU Plan is attached as Schedule "C" to the Information Circular dated August 10, 2021 and can be accessed under the Company's SEDAR corporate website at www.sedar.com.
+The Company has in place a 10% "rolling" Restricted Share Unit Plan dated effective as of July 28, 2011, which was ratified and approved by the Shareholders of the Company at the Company's June 5, 2024 annual general meeting (the "RSU Plan"), and under Canadian Securities Exchange Policy, the RSU Plan is continued until June 5, 2027.
+A copy of the RSU Plan is attached as Schedule "C" to the Information Circular dated June 5, 2024 and can be accessed under Company's SEDAR+ profile at www.sedarplus.ca.

-There are currently 10,241,422 issued and outstanding restricted share units ("RSUs") at the date of this Information Circular.
+There are currently 8,339,624 issued and outstanding restricted share units at the date of this Information Circular.

-The maximum number of Common Shares made available for issuance pursuant to the RSU Plan shall be determined from time to time, subject to adjustments as provided in the RSU Plan.
+The maximum number of Common Shares made available for issuance pursuant to the RSU Plan shall be determined from time to time, subject to adjustments as provided in the RSU Plan, up to a maximum of 10% of the issued and outstanding Common Shares.
 The RSU Plan is a "rolling" plan and therefore when RSUs are cancelled (whether or not upon payment with respect to vested RSUs) or terminated, Common Shares shall automatically be available for issuance pursuant to the RSU Plan.